Brexit: recent developments

 There will also be other bills relating to the customs regime, trade policy, immigration, fisheries, agriculture, nuclear safeguards and international sanctions.

 On 09 October 2017, HM Treasury released aWhite Paper setting out its plans for legislating a new Customs Bill to ensure that the UK will retain the ability to implement VAT, customs and excise duties post-Brexit.
 See Brexit: Customs Bill for more information.
 The Taxation (Cross-border Trade) Bill 2017-2019 was introduced into Parliament (and had its first reading) on 20 November 2017.
-The date for the second reading is not yet known.
+The second reading was on 08 January 2018 and the bill is being considered in a Public Bill Committee.
+The Committee stage is scheduled for 30 January 2018.

 On 09 October 2017, the Department for International Trade published a White Paper that establishes the principles that will guide future UK trade policy as well as laying out the practical steps that will support those aims.
 The Trade Bill 2017-2019 was introduced to Parliament and had its first reading on 07 November 2017.
-The date for the second reading is not yet known.
+The second reading is was on 09 January 2018 and the bill is being considered in a Public Bill Committee.
+The Committee stage is scheduled for 30 January 2018.

 The Nuclear Safeguards Bill, which will bolster the roles and responsibilities of the UK’s nuclear regulator, the Office for Nuclear Regulation (ONR), once the UK leaves Euratom, was introduced into Parliament on 11 October 2017.
-The bill has had its first and second readings and Committee Stage (without amendment) and will be considered at Report Stage next.
-The date is not yet known.
+The bill has had its first, second and third readings in the House of Commons.
+It has also had its first reading in the House of Lords and its second reading is scheduled for 07 February

 The Sanctions and Anti-Money Laundering Bill was introduced to Parliament (and had its first reading) on 18 October 2017, following a public consultation on the measures.
 The bill will give the UK the necessary legal powers to continue to implement sanctions post-Brexit, including the maintaining of existing sanctions regimes currently imposed through EU law, and providing the necessary legal underpinning for the UK to decide when and how to take action against new threats.
-The bill had its second reading for 01 November 2017 and was considered in Committee stage on 21 and 29 November 2017.
-The next dates scheduled for the Committee Stage are 06 and 12 December 2017.
+The bill has started in the House of Lords instead of the House of Commons and completed the House of Lords stages on 24 January 2018.
+It had its first reading in the House of Commons on 25 January.